Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/29/2025</td>
+<td align="center">10/31/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU80ZW7/reunion-of-roars">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMZK90/the-heroes-fight-bravely">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Subaru tries to prevent the attack on the mansion by talking to Roswaal, but Roswaal<br>refuses to let go of the wish he has clung to for 400 long years.<br>Subaru takes Garfiel and Otto along as he hitches up the carriage to Patrasche and<br>heads for the mansion as quickly as he can.
-Meanwhile, now that Emilia has completed<br>the first trial, Ram asks her for a favor.
-Touched by the strength of Ram's<br>feelings, Emilia reaches out to help her.</p>
+<p align="center">Tomoe, Mio, and the residents of the demiplane are ordered by Makoto to take back<br>Kaleneon, and enter enemy territory.
+Meanwhile, in the Gritonia Empire, Tomoki and his friends head<br>to the battlefield, where they encounter Sofia standing in their way.</p>
 </td>
 </tr>
 </table>